ton-blockchain/minter-contract/README.md

 ## Dependencies and requirements

-To setup your machine for development, please make sure you have the following:
+To setup your local machine for development, please make sure you have the following:

 * A modern version of Node.js
   * Installation instructions can be found [here](https://nodejs.org/)